Andereoo/TkinterWeb/docs/source/index.rst

 Top features
 ------------

-* Displaying websites, feeds, help files, and other styled HTML
+* Displaying and editing websites, feeds, help files, and other styled HTML
 * Displaying images, including SVG images
 * Creating a rich text or HTML editor
 * Designing apps using HTML templates